ritvikmuk/retail-sales-customer-analytics/README.md

 **Dataset:** Public retail sales dataset containing customer purchases across multiple product categories, regions, states, and cities.

-### 📊 Data Structure & Initial Checks

-Elst's database structure as seen below consists of four tables: `orders`, `customers`, `geo_lookup`, and `order_status`, with a total row count of **108,127 records**.

 ---

-### 📊 Data Structure & Initial Checks
+###  Data Structure & Initial Checks

-The database structure consists of a single fact table, `sales_data`, which contains transaction-level details for sales, customers, products, and locations.
+The database structure consists of a single fact table, `sales_data`, which contains transaction-level details for sales, customers, products, and regions with a total row count of 9800 records.

----

 #### 🗂️ `sales_data`